-Core Consumer Prices in the United States is expected to be 260.25 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Core Consumer Prices in the United States to stand at 264.13 in 12 months time.
-In the long-term, the United States Core Consumer Prices is projected to trend around 272.09 Index Points in 2020, according to our econometric models.
+Core Consumer Prices in the United States is expected to be 279.38 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Core Consumer Prices is projected to trend around 284.14 points in 2022 and 288.97 points in 2023, according to our econometric models.